flipperdevices/flipperzero-firmware/README.md

 ## Acknowledgments and License

 This project was possible thanks to many authors, creators and contributors - see them all in dedicated [AUTHORS page](AUTHORS.md).

-To respect original Vexed licensing, this game is released under [GPL 2 license](LICENSE.md)
+To respect original Vexed licensing, this game is released under [GPL 2 license] (LICENSE.md)

+All changes are tracked in [Changelog](CHANGELOG.md).